-One colourful village built into a steep hillside, surrounded by rocky vineyards on one side and the clear green and blue Mediterranean on the other would be a stunning and bucket list-worthy place.
+One colourful village built into a steep hillside, surrounded by rocky vineyards on one side and the clear green and blue Mediterranean on the other, would be a stunning and bucket list-worthy place.

-Despite its popularity amongst my family and friends are home in New Zealand, I’m continually surprised by how many people in the UK didn’t know what or where Cinque Terre was when I told them we would be visiting for my birthday.
+Despite its popularity amongst my family and friends who are home in New Zealand, I’m continually surprised by how many people in the UK didn’t know what or where Cinque Terre was when I told them we would be visiting for my birthday.